-The problem of optimizing utility in networks without hidden terminals is greatly simplified by the fact that the capacity area of such networks is convex [21], which allows to derive gradient-descent methods that can be mapped to distributed operations in the network under certain assumptions [21], [22].
+The problem of optimizing utility in networks without hidden terminals is greatly simplified by the fact that the capacity area of such networks is convex [22], which allows to derive gradient-descent methods that can be mapped to distributed operations in the network under certain assumptions [22], [23].

 With hidden terminals, instead, the capacity area of CSMA networks cannot be assumed to be convex.
-For example, consider the network topology depicted in Fig. 7a.
-Using (11), the throughput expressions for the two flows $f_1$ and $f_2$ in the network are, respectively;
+For example, consider the network topology depicted in Fig. 6a.
+Assuming symmetric channel error rates, the throughput expression (8) for the two flows f_1 and f_2 respectively reduces to;